 In 2007, Julia also wrote a little non-fiction book about inspiration called Muses, which was published by Pocket Essentials.
-She found people who would employ her in the publishing industry in Aberystwyth, Bath, Bristol, Cardiff and London, including a two-year stint as an assistant in a literary agency in Soho, where jobs included sifting submissions from authors each morning.
-More recently, she worked in the marketing and publicity department at the literary magazine New Welsh Review where she coordinated the inaugural New Welsh Writing Awards 2015.
-As a journalist and book reviewer, she has written for Agenda, Arts Professional, The Big Issue, PN Review, New Welsh Review, Open Democracy, Resurgence and the Western Mail.
+She has worked in the publishing industry across the UK, including a two-year stint as an assistant in a literary agency in Soho, where jobs included sifting submissions from authors each morning which is incidentally how she met her husband.
+She now works in marketing and publicity at the literary magazine New Welsh Review as well as doing freelance PR as an associate for of Ruth Killick Publicity.
+She is a reader and mentor for writers with The Literary Consultancy and runs careers workshops for authors across the UK.
+As a journalist and book reviewer, she has written for Agenda, Arts Professional, The Big Issue, PN Review, New Welsh Review, Open Democracy and Resurgence.

 Julia also works for Literature Wales where she sits on their bursary panel, helping to award bursaries to both emerging and established writers, having herself received a bursary in 2011 which enabled her to begin What a Way to Go.
 She lives in mid Wales with her husband and two children.